Developed the Conceptual Architecture and Requirements for Data.gov

 The Organization: Data.gov – U.S. Presidents Office of Management and Budget (OMB) and the General Services Administration (GSA)

 Under the Bush Administration, the USGS developed and managed Geodata.gov as the first federal wide open data effort.
 As part of an Obama initiative goal, the movement of back to overall data policy came to the forefront.
 Data.gov would be the federal solution for exposing open data for discovery, download and services access.

 The Problem and Solution: Migrate multiple catalogs to a new data.gov architecture

 After the initial rush to launch of data.gov as part of the new administration, OMB/GSA sought Xentity architects to develop the multiple-phase architecture required for Data.gov to provide services and capabilities similar to those currently existing at geodata.gov including spatial search for metadata records.
-As well, the Federal Geospatial Data Committee requested Xentity to evaluate geodata.gov transition planning and document transition strategy and plan, address known issues to be used to establish all levels of architecture and communicate and establish expectations for releases of capabilities.
+Also, the Federal Geospatial Data Committee requested Xentity to evaluate geodata.gov transition planning and document transition strategy and plan.
+Then, address known issues to be used to establish all levels of architecture.
+Also, help communicate and establish expectations for releases of capabilities.
 Finally, both requested Xentity to support and coordinate with the inter-agency Geospatial Platform team on functional requirements for metadata management in both the Data.gov and Geospatial Platform environments, ensuring efficient and effective operation of both systems in a synergistic manner.

 - Develop the multiple-phase conceptual architecture required for Data.gov to provide services and capabilities similar to those currently existing at Geodata.gov including spatial search for metadata records.